President & CEO

 Bill Matassoni started his career in management consulting in 1980 when he joined McKinsey & Company, where he was a partner for almost 20 years, focusing on the marketing of professional services.
 During this time, he was responsible for building McKinsey’s reputation and protecting its brand, which included publishing the McKinsey Quarterly.
 He was also responsible for much of McKinsey’s internal communications, including the creation of McKinsey’s systems to manage and disseminate its practice knowledge.

 Bill left McKinsey to join Mitchell Madison Group, a strategy consulting firm he helped to take public through its sale to USWeb/CKS in 1999.
-He then joined The Boston Consulting Group, where he headed for over five years a group responsible for innovation, marketing and communications.
+He then joined The Boston Consulting Group, where he headed a group responsible for innovation, marketing and communications for more than five years.
 After retiring from BCG, Bill founded The Glass House Group, a consulting firm that helps professional service firms on branding and marketing issues.
 Bill earned an MBA and undergraduate degrees at Harvard University.

 Vice Chair, Weather Analytics